Private equity funds grab smaller slice of M&A deals

 "The bottom line is that in many sectors private equity is struggling to compete with the public markets," said James Simpson, Head of Sponsor M&A at UBS.
 "Assets that would naturally have come to private equity are going to IPO."

-The MSCI World Price Index .MIWO00000PUS surged 24 percent last year.
-That has brought a rash of companies to market as they seek to capitalise on buoyant public interest, limiting the deals available for buyout firms.
+The MSCI World Price Index surged 24 percent last year.
+That has brought a rash of companies to market as they seek to capitalize on buoyant public interest, limiting the deals available for buyout firms.

 Private equity firms are also grappling with asset price inflation.